Dnieper Hydroelectric Station: GOELRO plan and construction, 1921–1941

 Colonel Cooper, on the left, the head of consultants and Alexander Vinter, The Dnieper Hydroelectric Station construction manager.

 The Dneprostroi Dam was built on vacated land in the countryside at the old river crossing known as Kichkas just north of Khortytsia island.
 The reason for building it was to stimulate Soviet industrialization.
 A special company was formed called Dniprobud or Dneprostroi (hence the dam's alternative name) that later built other dams on the Dnieper and exists to this day.
 The design for the dam that was accepted dates back to the USSR GOELRO electrification plan which was adopted in the early 1920s.
 The station was designed by a group of engineers headed by Prof. Ivan Alexandrov, a chief expert of GOELRO, who later became a head of the RSFSR State Planning Commission.
 The station was planned to provide electricity for several aluminium production plants and a high quality iron and steel plant that were also to be constructed in the area.

 The DniproHES project used the experience gained from the construction of the Sir Adam Beck Hydroelectric Power Stations at Niagara Falls, Ontario, the Hydroelectric Island Maligne, Quebec, and the La Gabelle Generating Station on the St. Maurice River.

 On 17 September 1932, the Soviet government awarded six American engineers (including Hugh Cooper, William V. Murphy, and G. Thompson, engineers of General Electric) with the Order of the Red Banner of Labour for "the outstanding work in the construction of DniproHES".

 Soviet industrialization was accompanied by a wide propaganda effort.
 Leon Trotsky, by then out of power, campaigned for the idea within the ruling Politburo in early 1926.
 In a speech to the Komsomol youth movement, he said:

 In the south the Dnieper runs its course through the wealthiest industrial lands; and it is wasting the prodigious weight of its pressure, playing over age-old rapids and waiting until we harness its stream, curb it with dams, and compel it to give lights to cities, to drive factories, and to enrich ploughland.
 We shall compel it!

 The dam and its buildings were designed by the constructivist architects Viktor Vesnin and Nikolai Kolli.
 Construction began in 1927, and the plant started to produce electricity in October 1932.
 Generating about 560 MW, the station became the largest Soviet power plant at the time and the third-largest in the world, following the Hoover Dam, 705 MW, and the Wilson Dam, 663 MW, in the United States.

 American specialists under the direction of Col. Hugh Cooper took part in the construction.
-The first five giant power generators were manufactured by the General Electric Company.
+The first five giant power generators were manufactured by the General Electric.
 During the second five-year plan, four more generators of similar power that were produced by Elektrosila in Leningrad were installed.
 The energy produced by the power plant was used by the Dnepropetrovsk Aluminum Plant, which was one of the largest in the USSR and was critical to the Soviet aviation industry.